Ravenbrook/mps/procedure/review.rst

    quantity of the documents.

 #. _`.phase.brainstorm`: .role.leader, .role.scribe, .role.checker,
-   and usually the .role.author perform proc.review.brainstorm.
+   and usually the .role.author perform `.brainstorm`_.

    The followup is done by the .role.leader, and make take place any time after the brainstorm meeting.
 [What is the followup?
 RB 2023-01-20]

    Immediately after each logging meeting time is used to brainstorm